 International cooperation in the fight against organised trafficking in human beings

 Many people are forced to look for new opportunities abroad because of conflicts or a lack of employment opportunities.
 Too often, traffickers take advantage of this situation and force migrants into prostitution or work.
 Since more and more people are getting into human trafficking-like structures due to diverse and extensive conflicts, the HRC has decided to put the fight against human trafficking back on its agenda.

-(Education-Protecting academic freedom and improving access to quality education )
+Protection of academic freedom and equitable access to quality education

 The UN Convention on the Rights of the Child grants every child the right to protection from physical and mental violence and exploitation.
 Nevertheless, children and young people fight in extremist groups and often lose their lives in the process.
 Especially in times of digital information dissemination, these organisations also have the opportunity to carry out transnational propaganda.
 Since this means that more and more children and young people are falling into the hands of terrorist organisations, the UN Human Rights Council has decided to deal with this issue.